+Total shares of Class A common stock offered by us hereby

+150,000,000 shares

-Total shares of Class A common stock offered by us hereby 150,000,000 shares Approximate number of shares of Class A common stock to be outstanding after the offering 454,890,987 shares (including the 150,000,000 shares offered hereby) Nasdaq National Market Symbol CHTR
+Approximate number of shares of Class A common stock to be outstanding after the offering, assuming Citigroup sells all shares offered hereby.

+455 million shares (including the 150,000,000 shares offered hereby)

+Nasdaq National Market Symbol

+CHTR

 The shares of our Class A common stock offered hereby are shares that we have loaned to Citigroup Global Markets Limited pursuant to a share lending agreement, dated as of November 22, 2004, which we refer to as the "share lending agreement."
-Under the share lending agreement, we receive a loan fee of \$.001 per share.
+Under the share lending agreement, we will receive a loan fee of \$.001 per share.
 We will not receive any proceeds from this offering.
 See "Share Lending Agreement" and "Underwriting."